What is an environmental portrait and what is not

 While this appears to be natural light, it is not.
 Here is the lighting setup for the man at the desk:

 My last suggestion is to use layers in the photograph when possible.
-Have things in front and behind the subject to create depth.
+Have things in front of and behind the subject to create depth.